 The friction costs of mutual funds include sales loads and management fees.
-A sales load is a commission paid the broker selling the fund.
-You may also encounter redemption fees, if you try to sell your share of the fund in too short a time frame.
+A sales load is a commission paid to the broker selling the fund.
+You may also encounter redemption fees if you try to sell your share of the fund in too short a time frame.
 And you may be charged account fees, simply for holding an account.

 These costs make it more difficult for actively managed funds to outperform the returns of index funds, which do not have sales loads.

-In order for an actively managed fund to break even with the overall market, it would have to earn returns that are higher by several percentage points in order to cover the friction costs.
+For an actively managed fund to break even with the overall market, it would have to earn returns that are higher by several percentage points in order to cover the friction costs.

 What It Means for Individual Investors